ahundt/grl/doc/howto/RunInDocker.rst

 make docker-run

-# build files should bin in /root
+# build files should be in /root

 #########################################
 # how to cleanup if something goes wrong: